 Complementarity

-Rutishauser and Sattler (1985) and Rutishauser (2020) emphasized the complementarity of different approaches.
-Classical morphology and developmental morphology are appropriate and useful for the majority of structures and offer convenient terminology.
-Classen-Bockhoff (2024), like Rutishauser (2020), recognizes exceptions (misfits) that in classical morphology are forced into categories where they don’t belong.
-Continuum and process morphology are more comprehensive than classical morphology and developmental morphology, incorporating the misfits within a continuum of structures or processes.
-Articulation morphology is also all-encompassing and, in addition, most fundamental and transformational.
-Algorithmic morphology uses computer modelling in contrast to the other conceptual approaches, and causal morphology analyzes the causation of the development of structures.
-Functional morphology is concerned with the functions of structures.
+Rutishauser and Sattler (1985) and Rutishauser (2020) emphasized the complementarity of different shoot models (see above).
+Similarly, classical morphology and developmental morphology can be considered complementary to continuum and process morphology because, although more limited, they seem appropriate and useful for the majority of structures and offer convenient terminology.
+Classen-Bockhoff (2024), by recognizing exceptions (misfits) that in classical morphology are forced into categories where they don’t belong, offers an important complement to classical morphology.
+Arber’s partial-shoot theory adds another perspective to our understanding of the leaf and the root.
+Continuum and process morphology extend classical and developmental morphology because they incorporate misfits within a continuum of structures or processes (Rutishauser 2020).
+Although classical and continuum morphology have been conceived as sub-classes of process morphology (Lacroix et al. 2005, Jeune et al. 2006), they can also be considered complementary.
+Articulation morphology can be seen as an aspect of process morphology (see below) and supplements it as it is all-encompassing and most fundamental and transformational.
+The other approaches to plant morphology are also complementary.
+Algorithmic morphology uses computer modelling in contrast to the other conceptual approaches, and causal morphology analyzes the causation of the development of structures, while functional morphology is concerned with the functions of structures.
 Thus, each approach contributes differently to a better understanding of plant morphology.
-At least some of the nine approaches are not mutually exclusive but may overlap.
-Furthermore, the nine approaches are not exhaustive.
-Other approaches such as the metameric (phytomeric) and other models could be added, and Plant Architecture might be considered a separate approach.
+At least some of the nine approaches overlap and the list is not exhaustive.
+Other approaches such as the metameric (phytomeric) model (the modular approach) could be added, and Plant Architecture might be considered a separate approach.

 Homology

 How do the nine approaches relate to homology, if at all?
 In classical morphology and developmental morphology (according to Classen-Bockhoff), homology is usually defined as sameness or essential similarity.
 Thus, if two organs belong to the same morphological category, such as stem or leaf, they are homologous.
 This kind of homology is based on either/or logic: an organ either belongs to a category or not.
 A problem – or rather a pseudo-problem - arises if an organ does not fit any of the categories, for example, if it is intermediate between two categories.
 In such cases, endless debates have resulted into which of the two categories the organ should be forced.
 To end such futile debates, Classen-Bockhoff (2024) acknowledges that there are exceptions (misfits) such as Wolffia that do not fit the categories and therefore they cannot and should not be homologized.
+Furthermore, homology does not apply to flowers and their sporangiophores since she considers them as de novo structures that are not comparable to the vegetative shoot.
 This highlights the limitations of the classical homology concept.
-If, however, we accept the concept of partial, factorial or combinatorial homology (Sattler 1994, Minelli 2018), then the misfits can be accommodated as structures that are partially homologous to one or more than one category.
+If, however, we accept the concept of partial, factorial or combinatorial homology (Sattler 1994, Minelli 2018), then misfits can be accommodated as structures that are partially homologous to more than one category.
 For example, the phylloclade of Ruscus aculeatus can be seen as partially homologous to an axillary shoot and a leaf (Cooney-Sovetts and Sattler 1987).
-The concept of partial, factorial or combinatorial homology has been implied in continuum and process morphology (Sattler 1994).
+This combinatorial view of homology has also been implied in continuum and process morphology (Sattler 1994).
 Furthermore, it has been recognized in causal morphology.
 For example, it was shown that during the development of the phylloclade of Ruscus aculeatus genes are expressed that are normally expressed in the shoot apex and leaves (Hirayama et al. 2007).
 Therefore, these authors concluded that “the phylloclade is not homologous to either the shoot or the leaf, but that it has a double identity” (ibid.).
 This represents a shift from either/or logic to both/and logic (Sattler 2018), thus offering a more inclusive understanding of homology.

-Functional morphology is not concerned with homology and the algorithmic approach also does not rely on homology.
-Its primary aim is to generate the widest possible range of morphological patterns.
+Functional morphology is likewise unconcerned with homology and the algorithmic approach also does not rely it.
+The primary aim of the latter is to generate the widest possible range of morphological patterns.
 However, once these patterns have been generated, they could be compared in terms of total and partial homology.
-The situation in articulation morphology is similar.

-To sum up, although there is still a widely held belief that homology is and must be the most basic and central concept of morphology, this is not the case for all approaches to plant morphology.
-In developmental morphology (according to Classen-Bockhoff 2024), homology does not apply to exceptional forms and not to sporangiophores of flowers, which are considered de novo structures.
+To sum up, although homology is still widely held to the most basic and central concept of morphology, this is not the case for all approaches to plant morphology.
+In developmental morphology (according to Classen-Bockhoff 2024), homology does not apply to exceptional forms and not to sporangiophores of flowers.
 Arber (1950) makes no explicit reference to homology.
 Neither algorithmic morphology nor functional morphology nor articulation morphology have homologization as their primary goal.
 Causal morphology may or may not address questions of homology, depending on the specific context.
 While continuum and process morphology have been framed in terms of total and partial homology, they can also be conceived independently of the notion of homology and morphological categories.
-This warrants further clarification, especially with regard to articulation morphology.

 Articulation Morphology, Continuum and Process Morphology

-Articulation Morphology is related to both continuum and process morphology (Sattler 1992, Sattler and Jeune 1992, Rutishauser 2020).
-Like these frameworks, articulation morphology is comprehensive, leaving no misfits.
-However, articulation morphology also differs significantly from continuum morphology.
+Articulation Morphology includes both continuum and process morphology (Sattler 1974, Sattler 1992, Rutishauser 2020) and also goes beyond them.
 While continuum morphology relies on the classical categories as a reference system and demonstrates a continuum between them (Sattler and Jeune 1992), articulation morphology operates independently of these classical categories.
 It can, however, retrospectively reveal that common patterns of ramification and articulation correspond with classical categories.
-Furthermore, it may be possible to devise a continuum morphology that does not rely on the classical categories as a reference system.
+It may also be possible to devise a continuum morphology that does not rely on the classical categories as a reference system.

-Process morphology can be understood in at least two different ways:
+Process morphology can be understood in at least two ways:

-1. As in continuum morphology, the categories of classical morphology are used as a reference system but they are understood as process combinations.
+1. As in continuum morphology, the categories of classical morphology are used as reference points, but here they are understood as process combinations.
 They are linked through a continuum of process combinations, which leads to a dynamic continuum (Jeune and Sattler 1992).

 2. Alternatively, process morphology and process combinations can also be understood independently of the reference system of classical morphology.
-In this broader context, articulation morphology can be seen as a uniquely dynamic approach based on the fundamental process of open growth that implies the equally fundamental processes of ramification and articulation.
-Ramification provides an observational (empirical) basis for the distinction of articles that are conceived as process combinations.
+In this broader context, articulation morphology is a uniquely dynamic approach based on the fundamental process of open growth that implies the equally fundamental processes of ramification and articulation.
+It explores how these processes manifest during during ontogeny and how ontogeny has changed during evolution, hence evo-devo.

 Homology - both total and partial – has been implied in continuum and process morphology (Sattler 1994).
-In continuum morphology structures are totally or partially homologous (Sattler and Jeune 1992), whereas in the dynamic continuum, it is the process combinations that show total and partial homology (Sattler 1994).
+In continuum morphology, structures are totally or partially homologous (Sattler and Jeune 1992), whereas in the dynamic continuum, it is the process combinations that show total and partial homology (Sattler 1994).
 However, it may be possible to conceive of a continuum and process morphology that does not imply homology.
 In articulation morphology, transformation, not homology, is the most basic concept: transformation of patterns of ramification and articulations.
-A posteriori these patterns can be compared in terms of total and partial homology, which provides a link between articulation morphology and the dynamic continuum – the dynamic interpretation of continuum morphology.
+Subsequently, these patterns may be compared in terms of total and partial homology, thus linking articulation morphology with the dynamic continuum – the dynamic interpretation of continuum morphology.

 Shared Background of the Morphological Approaches

 The morphological approaches, different as they are, nonetheless share a common background.
-This background is often taken for granted and many morphologists may not even be aware of it.
-It is relevant to the way we understand facts.
-For naïve realists, facts exist independently of us, but to critical observers, facts constitute a consensus that is due to a common background.
-This common background is not easily elucidated.
-Some of its facets include:
+This background is often taken for granted and many morphologists may not even be aware of it, but it is relevant to the way we understand facts.
+For naïve realists, facts exist independently of us, whereas to critical observers, facts constitute a consensus that is due to a common background.
+This common background is not easily elucidated, but several of its key dimensions can be outlined:

 1. Morphology deals with the physical aspect of plant form.
-The physical form is perceived through vision and interpreted intellectually.
+This aspect of form is perceived through vision and interpreted intellectually.
 Therefore, Arber (1950, p.211, 1954) understood morphology as a synthesis of the eye and the intellect or mind.
-Materialists maintain that only the physical realm exists.
-The mind is an epiphenomenon of the brain, hence, fundamentally also physical.
+Materialists maintain that only the physical realm exists and mind is seen as an epiphenomenon of the brain - hence, fundamentally also physical.
 However, there is much evidence for a reality beyond the material that has been referred to by different names such as spirit (e.g., Ravindra 1991) or consciousness (e.g., Greene 2009, Hoffman 2019).
-Although morphology is restricted to physicality, it is important to realize that physical form, the subject of morphology emerges out of a more encompassing reality.
+Although morphology is restricted to physicality, it is important to realize that physical form – the very subject of morphology - emerges from a more encompassing reality.
 Contemplating forms in nature - such as a flower - may lead us to an awareness of this deeper reality.

 2. The physical aspect of plant form is described and analyzed in terms of the categories of space and time, which do not exist independently of us but are our common way of perceiving reality.
 Mystics and some poets have long recognized that space and time do not constitute ultimate reality.
 In Siddhartha, Hermann Hesse (1951) wrote: “Time is not real…And if time is not real, then the dividing line that seems to lie between this world and eternity…is also an illusion.”
 Similarly, William Blake concluded: